 - Gantt Chart view: lets you plan and schedule projects, manage task Dependencies, view Milestones, etc.

 - Calendar view: lets you plan, schedule, and manage resources on a calendar.
 You can also sync the calendar with Outlook, Google, and Apple

-- Table view: lets you turn your work into a table format.
+- Table view: lets you turn your work into a table format, making it the perfect alternative to Excel.
 Ideal for viewing extensive data at once

 This project management software and project planner has many other useful features that you’ll love.